datocms/structured-text/packages/html-to-structured-text/README.md

 }
 ```

-Handlers can return either a promise that resolves to a Dast node, an array of Dast Nodes or `undefined` to skip the current node.
+Handlers can return either a promise that resolves to a `dast` node, an array of `dast` Nodes or `undefined` to skip the current node.

-To ensure that a valid Dast is generated the default handlers also check that the current `hastNode` is a valid Dast node for its parent and, if not, they ignore the current node and continue visiting its children.
+To ensure that a valid `dast` is generated the default handlers also check that the current `hastNode` is a valid `dast` node for its parent and, if not, they ignore the current node and continue visiting its children.

-Information about the parent Dast node name is available in `context.parentNodeType`.
+Information about the parent `dast` node name is available in `context.parentNodeType`.

 Please take a look at the [default handlers implementation](./handlers.ts) for examples.